-While many succulents and cacti don’t need a lot of water to survive and thrive, the same is very rarely true when it comes to surviving and thriving in low light conditions.
+While many succulents and cacti don’t need a lot of water to survive and thrive, the same is very rarely true when it comes to surviving and thriving in low-light conditions.

-And this can be a real shame, because so many people keep their succulents indoors where there’s much less direct sunlight.
+In reality, many people keep their succulents indoors where there’s much less direct sunlight.

 Sure, you can keep them on a windowsill, but wouldn’t they also look great elsewhere around your decor?
 On a shelf or on a coffee table, maybe?